williaz/Finance/FRM-handbook.md

 - bullet portfolio: maturies in the same range
 - the market value of each bond is obtained by multiplying the par amount by the ratio of the market price divided by 100.

+#### 7.1 DERIVATIVES MARKETS

+- swap: portfolios of forward
+- interest rate contracts, especially swaps, are the most widespread type of derivatives.
+- Counterparty risk can be addressed with a clearinghouse.
+  - central counterparty (CCP) clearing
+  - CCPs generally have very high credit ratings,

+Financial Risk Manager Handbook: 625 (Wiley Finance) (p.
+161).
+Wiley.
+Kindle Edition.
+- All exchanges have a clearinghouse.
+  - vertical integration: 1:1
+  - horizontal integration: many to one